nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    If the argument is not valid, a `ParseException` will be thrown.

    <div markdown="span" class="alert alert-info">:information_source:
-   <b>Note:</b> The above description for Steps 5 to 7 is specifically for when studentId is used as the input field.
+   <b>Note:</b> The above description for Steps 5 to 7 is specifically for when `studentId` is used as the input field.
-   Depending on the type of input field used (studentId, name, moduleCode), Steps 5 to 7 will be executed using the parse methods in ParserUtil that are specific to the field.
+   Depending on the type of input field used (`studentId`, `name`, `moduleCode`), Steps 5 to 7 will be executed using the parse methods in `ParserUtil` that are specific to the field.
     </div>

 ![ParserUtilClassDiagram](images/ParserUtilClassDiagram.png)